bmatsuo/lark/docs/getting_started.md

 ##Builtin modules

-As tasks become more complex users will want to make greater use of the modules provided by Lark.
+As tasks become more complex users will want to make greater use of the Lua module library provided by Lark.
 Keep the scripting [reference](lua.md) on hand for documention of all Lark programming APIs.

 ##Large projects